oddh2/A-checklist-for-dental-AI-studies.github.io/README.md

 learning was applied, state which model parameters/layers were frozen and the portion of the training (e.g. number of epochs) that was affected.

 ### 19.
 Describe the method and model metric to select the final model and evaluate it against the test set.
 If using an ensemble of models, describe each model in accordance with guidelines outlined above.
 Describe how the component models were weighted and/or combined.

 ### 20. Evaluation
 Researchers should describe the outcome and outcome metric(s) used to measure the model’s performance, defining the primary outcome and metric and relating it to the outlined clinical/teaching/research problem.
 Ideally, they should not only report on accuracy, but consider outcomes relevant for decision making, applicability etc., as well.
 It should be made clear how any superiority over the current standards or alternatives is demonstrated (or not) and, if available, how the developmental and application costs may be justified thereby.
 The involvement of the public and patients should be considered when discussing outcome in the absence of any core outcome set.

-### 21.
+### 21.Performance metrics
-Lay out out how uncertainty of the **performance metrics** values was assessed, how any comparisons between groups were done and how robust these comparisons were, for example by subgroup analyses of tooth groups, dentitions, patient risk groups, or data sources (from different centers or machinery).
+Lay out out how uncertainty of the performance metrics values was assessed, how any comparisons between groups were done and how robust these comparisons were, for example by subgroup analyses of tooth groups, dentitions, patient risk groups, or data sources (from different centers or machinery).
 If comparing the AI model against individual dentists, the dentists’ characteristics should be provided here, too.

-### 22.
+### 22. Explainability, trustworthiness, and transparency
-If feasible, researchers should lay out how the **explainability, trustworthiness, and transparency of the model** was assessed.
+If feasible, researchers should lay out how the explainability, trustworthiness, and transparency of the model was assessed.
 There are an increasing number of applications towards “explainable AI” available [4].
 This is also increasingly seen as a regulatory requirement for any kind of clinical application later on.

 ###  23. Results
 The flow of data, including those in- and excluded, and data partitions into training, validation and test dataset should be clarified; a flowchart may be helpful.
 The sample should be characterized demographically, but also towards the prevalence of the condition of interest and the population’s risk profile to gauge its representativeness for the target population.
 If subgroups of severity have been defined, these should be characterized, too.